Medical Plaza South

-- Two registered dietitians, both certified diabetes educators
+- One registered dietitian, a certified diabetes educator

-Diabetes Self-Management Training is an essential part of diabetes care.
+Diabetes self-care management is an essential part of diabetes care.
 It provides people with diabetes the knowledge, skills, and ability to perform diabetes self-care tasks.
 The process involves informed decision-making, problem solving, and collaboration with the healthcare team to improve health status and quality of life for people with diabetes.

 The training includes two options.
 One is for the newly diagnosed who want to learn what affects blood sugar, the effects diabetes has on the body, etc. There is also a refresher course for people who have been living with diabetes.
 It’s an ever-changing disease and this brings those up to speed on the latest findings and advancements.

 - Are having difficulty managing their diabetes

 - Have had a change in medication level of care

 - Have any type of diabetes, and includes those on diet and exercise, pills, or insulin injections